grammyjs/website/site/docs/advanced/proxy.md

 > Note that you need to run this with the `--unstable` flag.

-In Node.js, here is how you would use a proxy with the `socks5-https-client` package ([npm](https://www.npmjs.com/package/socks-proxy-agent)):
+In Node.js, here is how you would use a proxy with the `socks-proxy-agent` package ([npm](https://www.npmjs.com/package/socks-proxy-agent)):

 ```ts
 import { Bot } from "grammy";